 Maintenance-free, chronologically unlimited and safe elimination of radioactive waste without intended recuperation.
 In Germany the storage of radioactive waste in deep geological formations is considered the best solution.
 The following repositories are under examination or being operated in Germany:

 - Procedures and techniques for ultimate radioactive waste disposal were developed and tested in the disused former salt mine →Former rock-salt mine 10 km to the south-east of Wolfenbütt... near Wolfenbüttel and low and medium active waste was stored there until 1978.
-The long term stability of the storage area is highly doubtful due to saline inflow.
+The long-term stability of the storage area is highly doubtful due to saline inflow.
 So, decision-makers stated that long-term safety can only be ensured for the Former rock-salt mine 10 km to the south-east of Wolfenbütt... site after all the waste has been retrieved.
 According to the current schedule, retrieval will not start before 2033.
 Current activities include stabilising the galleries and performing 3D seismic measurements.

-- Suitability examinations and licensing procedures for the former ore mine Iron mine in Salzgitter shut down in 1976 and intended as a ... have been under way since 1975.
+- Suitability examinations and licensing procedures for the former ore mine Iron mine in Salzgitter (Germany) shut down in 1976 and inte... have been underway since 1975.
 Here, the ultimate disposal of waste with a negligible thermal effect on the surrounding rock is planned.
 On June 5, 2002, the licence for the emplacement of a waste package volume of 300.000 m3 of radioactive waste with negligible heat generation was issued.
 The Federal Administrative Court on March 26, 2007 confirmed the lawfulness of the licence.
 However, in March 2013, the German Society for the construction and operation of waste repositories (Deutsche Gesellschaft zum Bau und Betrieb von Endlagern für Abfallstoffe mbH – Deutsche Gesellschaft zum Bau und Betrieb von Endlagern für...) announced that the commissioning of the repository could be delayed until 2021 due to additional renovation work.
 The Federal Agency for Final Storage (Bundesgesellschaft für Endlagerung – BGE), operator of the repository since April 2017, announced in a press release on 8th March 2018 that it expects the construction work to be completed in the first half of 2027.

-- The Location of several nuclear facilities in Lower Saxony.
-At t... salt dome has been investigated for its suitability as a repository for all types of solid radioactive waste, i.e. also heat-generating waste, since 1979.
-A final suitability statement for the Location of several nuclear facilities in Lower Saxony.
-At t... salt dome will be possible only after the underground reconnaissance.
+- The Location of several nuclear facilities in Lower Saxony, Germ... salt dome has been investigated for its suitability as a repository for all types of solid radioactive waste, i.e. also heat-generating waste, since 1979.
+A final suitability statement for the Location of several nuclear facilities in Lower Saxony, Germ... salt dome will be possible only after the underground reconnaissance.
 The evaluation of all reconnaissance results to date confirms its suitability.
 In the opinion of the Federal Government, there are doubts concerning the suitability of the salt dome.
 Therefore, the investigation was suspended.

 - The storage of radioactive waste in the Endlager für radioaktive Abfälle Morsleben, i.e. repositor... repository near Morsleben in Saxony-Anhalt was terminated in 1999.
 At present, 36,754 cubic meters of low and medium active waste is stored in the Morsleben repository.
-The The Federal Office for Radiation Protection is an independen... is initiating a procedure for official approval of a plan to shut down the repository.
+The Federal Office for Radiation protection deals with the protection of individual... applied for official approval of a plan to shut down the repository.